“BIRTH OF PHARAOH” CHAPTER 6

 The cold wind blew in from the aftermath of the hurry.

 Now, this is why The Slave doesn’t talk to me anymore: It had been ages since I’d swung a sword by the time we had our awful get-along that night, much less conjured Emerald Team Green—frankly, a lame sort of name but, still, ETG was my latest mirage of war-time mind and matter.
 It was sort of my collage.
-It was based upon significant elements of The Training mixed together with pure living feminine-style.
+It was based upon significant elements of The Training mixed together with pure living but feminine-style.
 It was a collection of stardust and sandstorm wizarding shackles chained together for an entire army if I felt besieged enough to say, as they say, “bring it on”.

 ETG was fun.

-But, in our haste, everything went ka-blamy.
+But, in our haste of meeting each other’s end, everything went ka-blamy.

 And that, as they often chant in unison in the Ever World, is that.